 2.5.
-Data analysis technique
+Data analysis

-The data collected were analysed using SPSS 20.
-Mean, SD and independent sample t-test statistics were used.
+The data collected were analysed using Statistical Package for the Social Sciences 20v.
+The mean, standard deviation and independent sample t-test statistics were used.
 The level of significance was set at 0.05 for all statistical tests.